sloik/OptionalAPI/README.md

 I think this should cover all the cases

-# Optional collection has values
+# Optional collection has values is nil or empty

+A lot of ifology is made when working whit a collection inside a Optional context.
+Those properties should help.

+## hasElements

 ```swift
 noneString.hasElements      // false